Frequently asked questions about KidSTART and what we do

 If you are interested to make a donation or sponsorship, please contact us here.

-KidSTART volunteers will get to support KidSTART families and better understand the needs in the local community first-hand.
-Volunteer roles include outreach to eligible families for the programme, weekly support for community-based playgroups and ad-hoc support for KidSTART events..
+KidSTART volunteers will get the opportunity to touch the lives of our KidSTART families through their contributions.
+Volunteer opportunities include outreach to eligible families for the programme, weekly support for community-based playgroups and ad-hoc support for KidSTART events.
 More information can be found here.

 Donations could go towards supporting KidSTART families in one or more of the following areas: